jakobhviid/BigDataCourseExercises/lectures/04/README.md

 - [Operations on streaming DataFrames/Datasets](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#operations-on-streaming-dataframesdatasets)
 - [Structured Streaming + Kafka Integration Guide](https://spark.apache.org/docs/latest/structured-streaming-kafka-integration.html#structured-streaming-kafka-integration-guide-kafka-broker-versio)

-## Step by step guide to clean up
+## Step-by-step guide to clean up

 You will be using HDFS, Kafka, Spark and the interactive container in next lecture.
 However, if you will clean up the resources created in this lecture, you can follow the steps below:

-- Todays exercises.
+- Today's exercises.
   1. `helm delete spark`

 You can get a list of the pods and services to verify that they are deleted.